General Principles of COVID-19 Vaccines for Immunocompromised Patients

 What is known about the safety and efficacy of protein-based or killed (inactivated virus) vaccines in immunocompromised patients?

-Vaccine safety encompasses acute and long-term side effects associated with a vaccine.
-Based on experience with other recombinant protein-based and inactivated (killed) virus-based vaccines, no major side effects or unique side effects have been reported in immunocompromised patients.8 Common acute side effects associated with candidate SARS-CoV-2 vaccines reported to date include low-grade fever, myalgias, headache, nausea, fatigue and soreness/redness at the injection site.
-These acute side effects were more pronounced after the booster dose (2nd vaccine dose) in some of the trials.
-Long-term side effects have not been defined for SARS-CoV-2 vaccines and will be available once phase 3 trials have completed long term follow up in healthy volunteers.
-Initial data on safety will be available for at least two months from vaccine administration based on Emergency Use Authorization (EUA) minimum standards.
+Vaccine safety encompasses acute and long-term adverse effects associated with a vaccine.
+Based on experience with other recombinant protein-based and inactivated (killed) virus-based vaccines, no major adverse effects or unique adverse effects have been reported in immunocompromised patients.10 Common acute adverse effects associated with candidate SARS-CoV-2 vaccines reported to date include low-grade fever, myalgias, headache, nausea, fatigue, and soreness/redness at the injection site.
+These acute adverse effects were more pronounced after the booster dose (2nd vaccine dose) in some of the trials.
+Long-term adverse effects have not been defined for SARS-CoV-2 vaccines and will be available once phase III trials have completed long term follow up in healthy volunteers.
+Initial data on safety will be available for at least two months from vaccine administration based on EUA minimum standards.
 A national monitoring system exists for reporting vaccine-related adverse events.

 The efficacy of protein-based or inactivated (killed) SARS-CoV-2 vaccines in immunocompromised patients has yet to be studied.
-Prior experience with inactivated or killed virus vaccines have demonstrated some efficacy in immunocompromised patients, leading some societies to recommend vaccination of this population.9 Vaccine responses are influenced by the underlying disease and the type and timing of recent therapy.
-The adjuvanted recombinant (protein-based) zoster vaccine was safe and elicited robust humoral and cellular immune responses across patients with hematologic malignancies when administered during or up to 6 months after immunosuppressive therapy.
-However, response rates in patients with CLL or non-Hodgkin lymphomas, many likely treated with anti-CD20 containing regimens, were lower than in the rest of the hematologic malignancies.10
+Prior experience with inactivated or killed virus vaccines have demonstrated some efficacy in immunocompromised patients, leading some societies to recommend vaccination of this population.12 Vaccine responses are influenced by the underlying disease and the type and timing of recent therapy.
+The adjuvanted recombinant (protein-based) zoster vaccine was safe and elicited robust humoral and cellular immune responses across patients with hematologic malignancies when administered during or up to six months after immunosuppressive therapy.
+However, response rates in patients with chronic lymphocytic leukemia (CLL) or non-Hodgkin lymphomas, many likely treated with anti-CD20 containing regimens, were lower than in the rest of the hematologic malignancies.13,14

-Potential considerations for testing prior to administration of SARS-CoV-2 vaccine in an immunocompromised patient include: CBC with differential, peripheral blood B and T cell immunophenotype, quantitative immunoglobulins (IgG, IgM, IgA), tetanus and pneumococcal titers, to determine if a patient is likely to mount a protective immune response.
+Potential considerations for testing prior to administration of SARS-CoV-2 vaccine in an immunocompromised patient include complete blood count with differential, peripheral blood B- and T-cell immunophenotype, quantitative immunoglobulins (IgG, IgM, IgA), and tetanus and pneumococcal titers, to determine if a patient is likely to mount a protective immune response.
 The impact of these parameters on responses to SARS-CoV-2 vaccines is unknown.

 What is known about the safety and efficacy of attenuated live vaccines in immunocompromised patients?